u-blox/cellular/port/platform/espressif/esp32/sdk/esp-idf/README.md

 Press ENTER to see the list of tests.
 ```

-Press ENTER and the tests will be listed, something like:
+Press ENTER and all of the examples and the tests will be listed, something like:

 ```
 Here's the test menu, pick your combo: